Choosing between health benefits options can be difficult—especially for small businesses.

 What do my employees prefer?

 For your information, we’ll be referencing several small business health benefits options including group health insurance, self-funded health insurance, association health plans, group-integrated health plans, and the qualified small employer health reimbursement arrangement (QSEHRA).
-For more information on these benefits, check out this blog post.

 Let’s dive in.

 1. Based on eligibility criteria, which options can my business offer?